-6.18 Online Prevention Programs (AlcoholEdu) AlcoholEdu for College (Alcohol Education) West Virginia University, including WVU-Potomac State College, has partnered with EverFi, whose mission is to help students address critical life skills such as alcohol abuse prevention.
+6.18 Online Prevention Programs (Voices for Change)

+West Virginia University, including WVU-Potomac State College, has partnered with Get Inclusive, whose mission is to help students address critical life skills such as alcohol abuse prevention.
 Each year over 1⁄2 million students complete AlcoholEdu.

-As part of our comprehensive alcohol abuse prevention program for students, WVU-PSC requires every full-time new or transfer student under the age of 21 to take AlcoholEdu for College.
+As part of our comprehensive alcohol abuse prevention program for students, WVU-PSC requires every full-time new or transfer student under the age of 21 to take Vocies for Change for College.

-This online course will empower you to make well-informed decisions about issues that affect your college years and beyond.
+I his online course will empower you to make well-informed decisions about issues that affect your college years and beyond.